rutwikbalkhande/Motor-Insurance-microsevices/ServiceRegistry/README.md

 # service registry use for  "Eureka"
+# * Showing All Services Endpoint with service Name & port *

 *     RUN User Service Port : 8081